 - Tech (Dubai Internet City), and

-If you’re sponsored by a parent or a spouse, you do not need to cancel your residence Visa.
+If you’re sponsored by a parent or a spouse, you do not need to cancel your residence visa.
 The total price for a freelance permit varies from AED 10,000 to AED 20,000, depending on several factors.
-This price range depends on whether a 1-year or 3-year visa is needed.
+The price range for a freelance permit depends on whether a 1-year or 3-year visa is needed.
 Furthermore, if you need a UAE residence visa or an operational permit to work legally as a sole practitioner in the UAE, these factors can also increase the total cost.

-To obtain a freelance visa, the following documents are required:
+To obtain a freelance license, here are the following required documents:

 - Passport copy

 - Academic certificates attested by the UAE Consulate or the Ministry of Foreign Affairs

 - Work offer or a letter of intent (detailing your personal/professional background and work experience)

 - No Objection Certificate (NOC) from your sponsor (if required)